 The relevant non-financial performance control indicators of the separate non-financial report are presented in the following.
-They are the most important relevant non-financial performance control indicators in accordance with Section 289c (3) of the German Commercial Code (HGB) and have been audited with a level of reasonable assurance as part of the audit of the annual financial statements.
+They are the most important relevant non-financial performance control indicators in accordance with Section 289 (3) of the German Commercial Code (HGB) and have been audited with a level of reasonable assurance as part of the audit of the annual financial statements.

-- > Employee satisfaction: employee turnover - > Customer satisfaction: RATIONAL customer satisfaction index
+- > Employee satisfaction: employee turnover rate - > Customer satisfaction: net promotor score (NPS)